 "I have always preferred action to talk.
 And I am not bragging.
-It IS a terrible failing."
+It IS a terrible failing.

 I recently spoke to a contractor running an annual revenue of about $600,000.
 He does a lot of exterior work and some kitchens and bath renovations.
 He works for homeowners sometimes and at other times for contractors as a subtrade.
 He is on site a lot, and working on the business a little.
 He keeps three guys busy most of the time and peels off about $90,000 per year for himself.